Eluvaitivu

-Eluvaitivu (எழுவைதீவு; එලුවඩූව Eluvaḍūva) is an island off the coast of Jaffna peninsula in northern Sri Lanka, located approximately 22 km west of the city of Jaffna.
-Eluvaitivu has several meanings in Tamil including "the island of landmark" which is derived from the Tamil words elu (mast or tower), vai (land) and tivu (island).
+Eluvaitivu (எழுவைதீவு; එලුවඩූව Eluvaḍūva) is an island off the coast of the Jaffna Peninsula in northern Sri Lanka, located approximately 22 km west of the city of Jaffna.
+Eluvaitivu has several meanings in Tamil including "the island of a landmark" which is derived from the Tamil words elu (mast or tower), vai (land) and tivu (island).
 The island has an area of 1.4 km2 and had a population of 555 at the 2012 census.

-Eluvaitivu has no causeway connecting it to the mainland or other islands but is served by a ferry service from Kayts on the neighbouring island of Velanaitivu.
+Eluvaitivu has no causeway connecting it to the mainland or other islands but is served by a ferry service from the village of Kayts on the neighbouring island of Velanaitivu.